Fire Losses: Causes, Trends, Issues

 - 1% matches or lighters (excluding arson fires); 1% processing equipment;

-Structure Fires: Ignition source - Average number of fires per year
+Structure Loss Fires: Ignition source, Average number of fires* per year

 *Excluding Arson fires and ignition source undetermined.

-The number of fatalities in fires ignited by cooking equipment has steadily dropped over the past 5 years from a high of 13 in 2009 to a low of 4 in 2013.
+The number of fatalities in fires ignited by cooking equipment has dropped over the past 5 years from a high of 10 in 2011 to a low of 3 in 2014.

 With small numbers of fatalities, a single fire resulting in multiple deaths make trends difficult to discern.

-Fatalities range from 0 to 5.
+Fatalities range from 6 in 2014 to 0 in 2013.
 There is no trend evident.
 Small numbers can be impacted significantly by the incidence of only a few fires or a fire resulting in multiple fatalities.

 Heating equipment and electrical equipment fires factor significantly as ignition sources in home fires.